Hands down the most common writing instrument, you have probably used or touched at least a hundred ballpoint pens in your lifetime.

 First, I am going to talk about some of the big brands are in the ballpoint world.

-Then, I am going into some general best ballpoint pens that are priced under $20 and are easily accessible at your local office supply store or on Amazon.
+Secondly, I'll go into some general best ballpoint pens that are priced under $20 and are easily accessible at your local office supply store or on Amazon.

-Last, I am going to go into the best brands in the luxury ballpoint pens category.
+Lastly, I"ll discuss the best brands in the luxury ballpoint pens category.

 Pen Brands You Need to Know

-BIC is the reason the ballpoint is the most used writing utensil in history.
+This brand is the reason the ballpoint is the most used writing utensil in history.
 BIC took the original patent for the ballpoint and created the most recognizable ballpoint in the world: the BIC Cristal.